While both types of clinical experiences can be valuable for your education or residency application, there are some key differences between them.

 Hands-on electives are recommended for clinical year medical students who may be eligible for elective credit.
 Graduates who have passed the USMLE Step 1 are also eligible for these experiences.

 An observership is a structured and supervised clinical rotation without direct patient contact.
-This type of rotation offers visitors exposure to the U.S. medical system but limits them observing.
+This type of rotation offers visitors exposure to the U.S. medical system but limits them to observing.
 One may be able to participate in active case presentations and practice differential diagnoses.
 Visitors have no effect on patient care or the physician’s practice of medicine.
 Visitors must follow patient privacy regulations in accordance with HIPAA and joint commission regulations and policies.

 Observership rotations are recommended for graduates to gain medical knowledge about the U.S. system and its clinical practices.